6.15.2011

 The Trek Lexa's women-specific geometry is a thoughtful touch because it's designed for a woman's proportions.

 I feel comfortable when I am riding the Trek Lexa.
-I don't feel like I am reaching for the handlebars or straining to pedal.
+I don't feel like I am straining to pedal.

 Trek Lexa SLX XS handlebars